drhayes/drhayes.io/content/about.md

 ---
 title: About
+menu:
+  main:
+    weight: 100
 ---

-My name is David Hayes. :wave: I do stuff with computers.
+My name is David Hayes. 👋 I do stuff with computers.
 I live in Austin, TX.

 This site is made with some help from these technologies and media: